janrain/jump.android/Docs/Jump_Integration_Guide.md

 includes a merge token which Capture uses to merge the identity from the first (failed) sign-in into the record.

-Capture SDK event sequence for Merge Account Flow:
+Capture libraries event sequence for Merge Account Flow:

  1. User attempts to sign-in with a social identity, "identity F".
  2. Capture sign-in fails because there is an existing Capture record connected to "identity G", which shares